Ocala Child Injury Lawyer

 When injuries are permanent, the compensation may be significant.

 Parents may be entitled to compensation for medical bills they paid, future medical expenses, and earnings lost as a result of needing to stay home and take care of a child.
 Every case is unique with different circumstances and factors.
 If liability is disputed, recovering compensation may be challenging.
 The attorneys at Allen Law Firm, P.A. can review potentially available damages in your initial consultation.

 How Long Do You Have to File a Lawsuit After a Child Injury in Florida?

-For most negligence-based personal injury claims in Florida, you have 4 years to file a personal injury claim in court.
-However, rules are different when the victim is a minor.
-Minors have up to seven years from the date of an injury to file a lawsuit.
+For negligence-based personal injury claims in Florida, the statute of limitations was recently adjusted.
+By default, there is a two-year deadline for accidents occurring on or after 3/24/2023 and a four-year deadline for those occurring before that date.
+However, rules are sometimes different when the victim is a minor.
+Minors may have up to seven years from the date of an injury to file a lawsuit.

 Florida Statute § 95.051 allows this time period to be “tolled” or paused in several instances:

 - During the period of time a person to be sued is absent from the state of Florida.

 - If the person uses a false name (so that they cannot be served).

 - If the child has no parent or guardian

 - If the child’s parent or guardian is incapacitated